-This panel will explore the cognitive, social, and structural factors involved in the disengagement, reintegration, and reconciliation of violent extremists within local communities.
+This panel explored the cognitive, social, and structural factors involved in the disengagement, reintegration, and reconciliation of violent extremists within local communities.
 The premise of the panel is that sustained, positive, inclusive engagement with local communities is critical for building bonds, generating a sense of belonging, and fostering a cognitive opening to disengage from violent extremism.

-Join the conversation on Twitter with #ReintegratingExtremists.
+Continue the conversation on Twitter with #ReintegratingExtremists.

 Dr. David Yang, opening remarks

 Vice President, Applied Conflict Transformation, U.S. Institute of Peace